Kunal-khanwalkar/MP3-album-maker/design.md

 # Design / API Documentation / Whatever

 ## Entry Point
-album_maker.py
+main.py

 [TODO] default opens as a GUI tool.
-With cmd line args, can be used as a CLI tool
+With cmd line args, can be used as a CLI tool-

-AlbumMaker.py --URL \<url\> --data "./data/<timestamps.csv>"
+`main.py <URL> <timestamps.csv>`

+where URL and timestampts.csv are positional arguments.
+Example: `py main.py "https://youtu.be/restofurl" "./data/Sample_CSV.csv"`

 ## Core components